algorand/go-algorand/data/transactions/logic/README_in.md

 space.
 Like stack values, scratch locations may be uint64s or byte-arrays.
 Scratch locations are initialized as uint64 zero.
 Scratch space is accessed by the `load(s)` and `store(s)` opcodes which move data from or to scratch space, respectively.
+Application calls may inspect the final scratch space of earlier application calls in the same group using `gload(s)(s)`

 ## Versions